django/deps/draft/0101-release-process.rst

 but not as a matter of obligation, review the proposed schedule in order to spot any errors.

-Within this, bugfix and security releases occur at the beginning on each month for each stable version with applied changes to be released during its supported lifetime.
+Within this, bugfix and security releases occur at the beginning of each month for each stable version with applied changes to be released during its supported lifetime.